Comparing Medicare Part D Coverage

 When comparing Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, there are several factors to keep in mind while searching for a plan that fits your needs.

 - Does the monthly premium provide a good value for your needs?

 - Is the annual deductible amount something you are comfortable with?

-- Do you want a stand-alone Prescription Drug Plan (PDP) that works alongside Original Medicare or a Medicare Advantage Prescription Drug Plan (MAPD) that includes all of your Medicare coverage under one plan?
+- Do you want a stand-alone Medicare Prescription Drug Plan (PDP) that works alongside Original Medicare or a Medicare Advantage Prescription Drug Plan (MAPD) that includes all of your Medicare coverage under one plan?

 - What are the initial coverage and out-of-pocket limits?

 - Are you at risk for entering the Medicare Part D coverage gap (or "donut hole"), which is a temporary limit on what your Medicare plan will cover for prescription drugs?
 Read more about the coverage gap below.

 - Does the Medicare plan include a pharmacy network?
 (Please note that pharmacy networks are subject to change; you'll be notified by your Medicare plan if necessary.)

 Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans are available through private insurance companies approved by Medicare.
 Because of this, however, the monthly premium amount is likely to vary by plan, insurance company, and location.
 Just as the monthly premium cost will fluctuate across insurance providers, the same is true of annual deductibles.
 It's a good idea to shop around in order to be fully aware of your prescription drug coverage options.